Genealogy Images of History

 BOWERS, John * - 1922 - Pictured in collage entitled First National Attractions Advertisement are stars of screen entertainment entitled THE GREAT FALL SELECTIONS as saved.
 11 by 16 inches.
 Mint Condition.

 BOWERS, Sandy (A Town of Gourds, Calabassas, Arizona.
-Major Western pioneer Story).
+Major Western pioneer Story)

 BOWERS, Sandy * 1860 - 70 - Site: Nevada.
 Pictured and named in "Virginia City-Town That Wouldn't Die".
-A history of the rip roaring days of Virginia Cityand the intrigue and political in-fighting that occurred article as recorded in this rare, seldom found, complete old western magazine.
+A history of the rip roaring days of Virginia Cityand the intrigue and political in-fighting that occurred article as recorded in this rare, seldom found, complete old western magazine

 BOWERS, - 1890 era: Location: Alaska, Colorado.
 One of Soapy Smith's Tigers named in story entitled HE DIED TO SAVE SKAGWAY by Cy Martin.
 Part 1 tells of the rough and ready times of the western frontier of Alaska and of the "Soapy Smith" gang that took over the town which was saved by the heroic action of a vigilante and ex-school teacher named Frank Reid as found in this seldom read complete western magazine.